-However, if we remove the mass-step term in the cosmological fit, we do not find significant differences between the $\beta$ parameters split according to galaxy mass anymore (as shown previously in Figure \ref{fig:beta_step}).
-So, there is indeed a relation between the mass-step and the $\beta$-step after all: SNe in high-mass galaxies have both a different colour-luminosity relation than in low-mass galaxies \emph{and} an additional constant term, the mass-step, $\delta_M$.
-Since these two terms are related, it is likely that the constant actually stems from a different intrinsic colour being absorbed in the ``mass-step''; for SNe in high-mass galaxies (see Eq.~\ref{eq_standardisation_int}), $\beta\mathcal{C}+\delta_M\approx (R_V+1) E(B-V)+\beta_{\mathrm{int}}c_{\mathrm{int}}$.
-It is most probable that within a SN population the intrinsic parameters are constant while the dust absorption, $E(B-V)$, changes from SN to SN.
-So, the constant mass-step is presumably related to the different intrinsic behaviour of a SN population in a certain galaxy mass range, $\delta_M \approx \beta_{\mathrm{int}}c_{\mathrm{int}}$, while the $\beta$-step is related to the reddening, $\beta\mathcal{C} \approx (R_V+1)E(B-V)$.
-This is further supported by the fact that the intrinsic colour-luminosity relation is expected to be smaller than the reddening term, $\beta_{\mathrm{int}} \approx 1.8\pm0.3$ \citep{Brout20}.
+Nonetheless, if we remove the mass-step term in the cosmological fits, the differences between the $\beta$ parameters split according to galaxy mass decrease and are much less significant (1--2$\sigma$).
+So, there does seem to be a relation between the mass-step and the $\beta$-step after all: SNe in high-mass galaxies have both a different colour-luminosity relation than in low-mass galaxies \emph{and} an additional constant term, the mass-step, $\delta_M$.
+Since these two terms are related, it is possible that the constant term actually stems from a different intrinsic colour being absorbed in the ``mass-step''; for SNe in high-mass galaxies (see Eq.~\ref{eq_standardisation_int}): $\beta\mathcal{C}+\delta_M\approx (R_V+1) E(B-V)+\beta_{\mathrm{int}}c_{\mathrm{int}}$.
+Within a SN subgroup, it is more likely that the intrinsic parameters are constant while the dust absorption, $E(B-V)$, changes from SN to SN depending on the dust content.
+So, the constant mass-step is presumably related to the different intrinsic behaviour of a SN population in a certain galaxy mass range, $\delta_M \sim \beta_{\mathrm{int}}c_{\mathrm{int}}$, while the $\beta$-step is related to the reddening, $\beta\mathcal{C} \sim (R_V+1)E(B-V)$.

-These are obviously simplifications since we know that the observed colour is the sum of the colour excess and intrinsic colour, $\mathcal{C}=c_{\mathrm{int}}+E(B-V)$, which we are not separating here, but it explains why when the intrinsic colour is not correctly accounted for (the mass-step), then the colour excess is also incorrect and the dust-reddening relation also disappears (the $\beta$-step).
+These are obviously simplifications since we know that the observed colour is the sum of the colour excess and intrinsic colour, $\mathcal{C}=c_{\mathrm{int}}+E(B-V)$, which are not separated in our analysis, but it explains why when the intrinsic colour is not correctly accounted for (the mass-step), then the colour excess is also incorrect and the dust-reddening relation is affected (the $\beta$-step).
 This interpretation suggests that both intrinsic and extrinsic dust properties of SNe correlate with galaxy mass, and both in the same direction, making objects of a given colour fainter in lower-mass than in higher-mass environments.
 Or, in other words, SNe of the same observed luminosity (at the same distance) are bluer in low-mass galaxies and redder in high-mass galaxies.

 The above trends provide a coherent picture that agrees with the observations of different SN populations according to galaxy properties: high-velocity SNe that are also intrinsically redder \citep{Mandel14,Foley11b}, with a different inner asymmetry \citep{Cartier11,Maeda10}, happen in more luminous, massive hosts \citep{Pan20,Wang13}, but at the same time they suffer from more dust extinction \citep{Forster12} with variations in the $R_V$ reddening \citep{Forster13}.